-Estimates of Breed Additive, Dominance and Recombination Genetic Effects on Growth and Lactation Traits in German Brown x N'Dama Crossbred Cattle under Nigerian Tropical Conditions
+Estimates of Breed Additive, Dominance and Recombination Genetic Effects on Growth and Lactation Traits in German Brown x N'Dama Crossbred Cattle in Nigerian

 Abstract

-The aim of this study was to evaluate the breed additive, dominances and recombination genetic effects on indigenous N' dama and its crosses with German Brown dairy cows at the University of Ibadan Teaching and Research farm.
+The aim of this study was to estimates the breed additive, dominance and recombination genetic effects on indigenous N' dama and its crosses with German Brown dairy cows at the University of Ibadan Teaching and Research farm.
 Overall, 424 pure German Brown, N'dama and crossbred dairy cattle performance records were used for the study.
-This study estimated additive, dominance, and recombination effects for five economically productive traits-birth weight, 12-month weight, average daily weight gain, milk yield, and lactation length-using the Dickerson (1969) two-breed regression model across seven genetic groups of German Brown (GB) x N'Dama (ND) cattle.
+This study estimated additive, dominance, and recombination effects for five economically productive traits such as birth weight, 12-month weight, average daily weight gain, milk yield, and lactation length-using the Dickerson (1969) two-breed regression model across seven genetic groups of German Brown (GB) x N'Dama (ND) cattle.
 The genetic groups included purebreds, F1, F2, and advanced backcrosses.
 Additive effects were substantial for growth traits, dominance effects were particularly strong for 12-month weight, and recombination effects were notable in later generations.
 Milk yield and lactation length were largely controlled by additive effects with modest dominance.
 The results highlight the value of structured crossbreeding to exploit heterosis while maintaining productive exotic inheritance in tropical dairy systems.

 Keywords: Crossbreeding, additive effects, dominance effects, recombination effects.
-N'dama crossbred cattle, Nigerian conditions
+N'dama crossbred cattle, Nigerian c

 Introduction